 Restore Order and Sustainability in our Fiscal House

-Plummeting oil prices in the summer of 2014 erased billions of dollars in revenue Alaska needed to keep our roads in good repair, troopers on patrol and schools adequately funded.
+Plummeting oil prices in the summer of 2014 erased billions of dollars in revenue Alaska needed to keep our roads in good repair and schools adequately funded.

 The Senate Majority immediately cracked down on spending, reducing General Fund expenditures by 44% – from $8.3 billion in FY 2013 to $4.3 billion in FY 2017.
 Twenty-six percent of the reductions were in day to day agency operations.
 Despite these dramatic reductions, continued low oil prices result in a projected shortfall for FY 2018 of $2.8 billion dollars, or $3,850 for every Alaskan.